Wizard079/WannaHack_Writeups/workshop/Challenge 2.0.1 (Cybersleuth2)/README.md

 ## Description
 ```
-One of our best covert spy mysteriously disappears without any trace...leaving behind just a photo..
-Delve into the virtual world and help us in uncovering some of his secrets..What is the gmail address using which he uploaded a pic when he was freaked out but still had a bit of hope ..?
+One of our best covert spy mysteriously disappears without any trace...
+leaving behind just a photo..
+Delve into the virtual world and help us in uncovering some of his secrets..
+What is the gmail address using which he uploaded a pic when he was freaked out but still had a bit of hope ..?

 Wrap the answer in TechnexCTF{}
 ```